-Discussion of international defamation cases here at the Kelly Warner law blog usually revolves around the United Kingdom and Canada.
+Our discussions about international defamation cases usually revolve around the United Kingdom and Canada.
 But today we’re taking a quick trip to another part of the Commonwealth, India.

 A political defamation saga with online implications, the case between the Aam Aadmi Party and two media outlets – India TV and Media Sarkar – is making headlines.
 (Rob Ford who!?)